Rook Script

 Ei ei /ei/ plate, great, sail, pang, chair, there, carry, berry

-Note also that some English speakers may distinguish sounds that rook script does not support.
-For example, many speakers pronounce the vowels in the words “law|lo” and “lot|lot” differently, but in rook script both are spelled with o.
-Rook script is explicitly designed around my dialect, and I use the same vowel in both words.
-Conversely, some speakers may have merged sounds rook script spells separately, as in the words “pen|pen” and “pin|pin”.
-If you find the spellings unsatisfactory, it is encouraged to adapt them to your own dialect.
+You may also find that rook spellings lack distinctions found in the English you’re familiar with.
+For example, many speakers pronounce the vowels in the words “law|laa” and “lot|laat” differently, but in rook script both are spelled with aa.
+Rook script was designed with my dialect in mind, and I use the same vowel in both words.
+Conversely, some speakers may have merged sounds that rook script spells distinctly, as in the words “pen|pen” and “pin|pin”.
+If you find the spellings unsatisfactory, it is encouraged to adapt them to your needs, especially in personal use.

 Finally, note that in rook script some letters may sound different in some words than others.
-For example, the rook letter t is used in the words “table|teib·əl” and “battle|bat·əl”, though General American English speakers usually pronounce the /t/ sound differently in the two words.
-Here one letter is used because a native speaker would consider the sounds to be intuitively equivalent, with the different realizations determined by the context of surrounding sounds.
-The /t/ sound in particular has many different realizations.
-One goal of rook script is for determining which realization is correct to be possible using the spelling alone.
-Future posts will explore how to make sense of them in both reading and writing.
+For example, the rook letter t is used in the words “table|teib·əl” and “battle|bat·əl”, though American English speakers usually pronounce the t differently in the two words.
+Here one letter is used because proficient Anerican English speakers consider them to be instances of a common conceptual sound, or phoneme.
+The phoneme represented by t in particular has many different realizations, or allophones.
+One goal of rook script is for spelling to make unambiguous which allophone is most likely in a given word.
+This is discussed to some extent in the post on syllable boundaries.

 Home